flibber-hk/HollowKnight.SkillUpgrades/README.md

 - **Multiple Wings**: Use wings more than once in the air.
 - **Vertical Cdash**: Cdash vertically and diagonally.
 Hold up when releasing a ground cdash charge to cdash upwards, hold up and forward to cdash diagonal.
 Hold up or down when releasing a wall cdash charge to cdash diagonally up or down.
 - **Downward Fireball**: Shoot fireballs downward.
 Hold no direction when casting to send a fireball downwards (or hold left/right to shoot normally).
 - **Horizontal Dive**: Dive to the left or right.
 Hold left or right as well as down when casting to dive horizontally.
-This can lead to the player clipping out of bounds, so be careful.
 - **Spiral Scream**: Scream in a circle around the knight.
 Hold left or right as well as up when casting to cause the wraiths/shriek to sweep a circle around the knight.

 Also includes a global toggle - if this is off, all upgrades will be disabled.
 Each upgrade, as well as the global toggle, can be toggled individually from the mod menu.